Astroport supports various pool types:

 If an LP specifies a slippage tolerance when they provide liquidity, the pool contract makes sure that the transaction goes through only if the pool price does not change more than tolerance.

-As an example, let's say someone LPs in a constant product pool and specifies a 1% slippage tolerance.
+As an example, let's say someone LPs in a passive concentrated liquidity pool and specifies a 1% slippage tolerance.
 The user LPs 200 axlUSDC and 1 ASSET.
 A similar example could be set with a stableswap pool and a pair of 200 axlUSDC and 200 ASSET.

 With a 1% slippage tolerance, amountaxlUSDCMin (the minimum amount of axlUSDC to LP) should be set to 198 axlUSDC, and amountASSETMin (the minimum amount of ASSET to LP) should be set to .99 ASSET.
 This means that, in a worst case scenario, liquidity will be added at a pool rate of 198 ASSET/1 axlUSDC or 202.02 axlUSDC/1 ASSET (200 axlUSDC + .99 ASSET).
 If the contract cannot add liquidity within these bounds (because the pool ratio changed more than the tolerance), the transaction will revert.